stephenlb/spoken/readme.md

 [voice-controlled intelligent chatbot](https://www.pubnub.com/blog/build-an-80s-chatbot-with-an-npm-package/)
 who comprehends human speech and responses accordingly and naturally!

-### Add Voice Contorl to your OBS Twitch and YouTube Live Streams
+### Add Voice Controls to your OBS Twitch and YouTube Live Streams

 Learn how we [built an OBS
 Plugin that adds Subtitles to your